MENU

 Prof. Gabriele Simonini

-• KAWASAKI syndrome: Identification of pathogenetic inflammatory mechanisms and bio-humoral markers of coronary involvement.
+• Kawasaki Syndrome: identification of pathogenetic inflammatory mechanisms and coronary involvement biomarkers

-• AUTOINFLAMMATORY SYNDROMES: genotype-phenotype correlation and risk stratification of disease severity
+• Autoinflammatory Syndromes: genotype-phenotype correlation and disease severity risk stratification

-• Pediatric connective tissue diseases: identification of factors predictive of disease outcome
+• Pediatric Connective Tissue Diseases: identification of predictors of disease outcome

-• Pediatric scleroderma syndromes: outcome and response to therapy
+• Pediatric Scleroderma Syndromes: outcome assessment and therapy response

-• Therapy with modulating biological activity drugs: identification of anti-drug auto-antibodies and clinical correlations of efficacy
+• Therapy with biologically active modulatory drugs: identification of anti-drug autoantibodies and clinical correlation of efficacy

-• There are active and constant research collaborations with international centers and companies:
+• Active collaborations with international research centers and societies:

 Childhood Arthritis and Rheumatology Research Alliance (CARRA)